GoogleCloudPlatform/training-data-analyst/courses/data-engineering/demos/covid19/pipeline.md

 Note that the column `state_geom` contains the lat/long boundaries for each state.
 Rather than print the results here, we can map them using [BigQuery GeoViz](https://bigquerygeoviz.appspot.com).
 Using the same technique as described in the [BigQuery GeoViz demo](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/courses/data-engineering/demos/bigquery_geoviz.md), we can shade each state according to the number of cases.
 Here is the resulting map as of Apr 26, 2020.
 ![Map of US states shaded by number of cases](img/cases_by_state.png)

+Note the data skew in this illustration.
+New York has so many more cases than other states that even states with tens of thousands of cases, like Colorado, appear to have none.
+This map simply uses a linear interpolation of the number of cases to set opacity on a scale of 0 to 1, but the human eye isn't very good at distinguising among very light shades of color.
+For purposes of understanding the relative number of cases in each state, a bar graph would be a better visualization.
+See the dashboard below for an example.

-Furthermore, we can map individual counties.
+Next, we can map individual counties.
 Let's look at the data for Illinois, which has the next highest number of cases to New York.
 Here's the query which joins the to `utility_us` dataset to obtain the bundaries for each county:
 ```sql
 WITH covid as
 (